IBM/starcraft2-replay-analysis/README.md

 # StarCraft II Replay Analysis with Jupyter Notebooks

-*Read this in other languages: [한국어](README-ko.md), [中国](README-cn.md).*

-> Data Science Experience is now Watson Studio.
-Although some images in this code pattern may show the service as Data Science Experience, the steps and processes will still work.

 In this code pattern we will use Jupyter notebooks to analyze StarCraft II replays and extract interesting insights.

 When the reader has completed this code pattern, they will understand how to: